TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          hyphen, this option allows search engines to index keywords in URLs.
          Before TYPO3 4.0 this character was hard-coded to underscore.

-         Depends on the compatibility mode (see Tools>Install>Update wizard):
+         Depends on the compatibility mode (see the Update wizard under Tools > Install):

          *compatibility mode < 4.0:* underscore "\_"

          *compatibility mode >= 4.0:* hyphen "-"

-   Default

 .. container:: table-row